-The Doctor of Philosophy in Information Studies is a brand new Norman Campus degree and is not available as an online degree.
-The inaugural class will start in the Fall semester 2018.
+The Doctor of Philosophy in Information Studies is a new Norman Campus degree and is not available as an online degree.
+The inaugural class began in the Fall semester 2018.
 Students may pursue the degree on a full-time or part-time basis, and it requires 90 hours of coursework beyond the bachelor's.

 Admissions by Degree